Target the massive, tackle-smashing “Water Wolf” in lakes where they grow to trophy sizes and strike with unmatched fury.

 Quick, safe release is essential for the fish’s survival, especially in warmer water.

-Safety & Conservation: Learn the proper, fish-friendly techniques for handling and releasing a giant Northern Pike.
+Take care to hold the fish horizontal when handling and releasing a giant Northern Pike.

 Planning Your Northern Pike Adventure with Northwest Flying

-We provide the robust logistics necessary for a successful trip, ensuring you can focus entirely on the hunt for giant pike.
+We provide amazing lakes for a successful trip, ensuring you can focus entirely on the giant pike.

 Short Flights, Maximum Fishing Time